Coming by Ferry to Waiheke Island

 Although it is simple, this is actually one of the most expensive ways to travel.

-It costs ADULT $29.50 one-way using your HOP card. ($59 return).
+It costs ADULT $29.50 one-way if you swipe your HOP card. ($59 return).

 A CHILD on HOP card is $13 one way.